davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 ## How does the listbox widget work?

-In this post, I will cover the basics for creating the listbox component.
+In this post, I will cover the basics for creating the listbox widget.

 1. Building the R component
 2. Creating the JavaScript input binding

-\***Note**: Checkout the [listbox sub-repository](https://github.com/davidruvolo51/shinyAppTutorials/tree/prod/shiny-listbox) on GitHub for CSS code.
-I used SASS to compile the CSS file.
-See the file [listbox.scss](https://github.com/davidruvolo51/shinyAppTutorials/blob/prod/shiny-listbox/src/listbox.scss) for the full code.
-Compile the SASS file using your favorite application bundler (I have used [Parcel](http://parceljs.org) in this example).
-If you are using vanilla CSS, load the `listbox.css` file directly into your app or copy the contents into your app's primary CSS file.

 Before we dive in, let's create the required files.
 Add the following files to your Shiny project.